AmruthPillai/Time-Enna/README.md

 - Lookup the time **across multiple timezones** in an instant
 - **99.99% responsive**, so you could explore comfortably on your mobile as well
 - It's a **progressive web app**, so you can install it as a native app
+- **Jump to a particular time** across all timezones, with just one click
+- **Free, open-source and no ads**, like all my projects
 ### Screenshots

 ![Time Enna - Home Page](https://www.timeenna.com/screenshots/home.png)
 ![Time Enna - Timezones](https://www.timeenna.com/screenshots/timezones.png)

+### Outro

+Thanks to [@aksh1251](https://github.com/aksh1251) for the pair programming support while building this project.
+Built using NextJS, Recoil and a bunch of other amazing libraries.
+Hosted on Vercel Edge Network.

+Made with Love ❤️